 With the clinical requirement of 12 consecutive months in a placement, the MFT Program is designed for the full-time or half-time student.
-Individuals who are already professionals in the field and do not need the clinical component but desire advanced education in family therapy, may be admitted on a part-time basis with "non-degree student" classification (see Admission Status in the general section on Admission Policies).
+Individuals who are already professionals in the field and do not need the clinical component but desire advanced education in family therapy, may be admitted on a part-time basis with "non-degree student" classification (see GRADUATE ADMISSION STATUS).
 Other applicants may be admitted on a part-time basis, if space is available, with the recognition that they will need to complete the clinical requirement within the prescribed sequence of 12 consecutive months.